abalabokhin/Dark-Tidings/README.md

 - Playable from the start of the game
 - Available in **English, German, French, Polish, and Chinese**

-> Some optional content requires a **mage, bard, cleric, druid, shaman, or sorcerer** in your party.
+> To access certain optional content, your party should include at least one spellcasting class—a mage, bard, cleric, druid, shaman, or sorcerer.

 The adventure begins in **Athkatla’s Docks District**, in the tavern **Sea’s Bounty**.